Using machine learning to combat environmental degradation on a global scale

 Across the globe, GEF projects were found to increase both the number of trees in forests and the number of leaves on those trees.
 A value-for-money assessment shows that the average GEF project, which costs $4.2 million USD, sequesters around $7.5 million worth of carbon.
 The initial condition of the land where a project was located and its distance from urban areas both turned out to be key predictors of impact: projects tended to have a larger impact in areas that were more degraded to begin with, while projects located closer to urban areas tended to be less effective.

-Integrating research methods from three very different disciplines — geospatial analysis, econometric modeling, and artificial intelligence — this study is the first of its kind to use machine learning to not only sift through terabytes of satellite data and explicitly tie projects combatting land degradation to positive changes in the environment, but also to mine the data to find insights for future program design.
+Integrating research methods from three very different disciplines (geospatial analysis, econometric modeling, and artificial intelligence), this study is the first of its kind to use machine learning to not only sift through terabytes of satellite data and explicitly tie projects combatting land degradation to positive changes in the environment, but also to mine the data to find insights for future program design.

-“Building data models based on real world scenarios and then mining them for spatial heterogeneity — the differences in data points within a specific location — helps us find insights that may seem intuitive in hindsight, but that we otherwise never could have seen,” notes Runfola.
+“Building data models based on real world scenarios and then mining them for spatial heterogeneity — which means, the differences in data points within a specific location — helps us find insights that may seem intuitive in hindsight, but that we otherwise never could have seen,” notes Runfola.

 “For example, we observed a lag of about five years between when the programs to combat land degradation were implemented, and when they started having impact.
 Intuitively, that makes perfect sense: trees take time to grow, and maybe that time is about five years.
 This is a completely data-driven finding that helps the GEF plan for when they should begin future impact evaluations of their projects.”